roycmeghna/I-HOPE/README.md

-# **I-HOPE** — The Interpretable Hierarchical mOdel for Personalized mEntal Health Prediction
+# **I-HOPE** — Interpretable Hierarchical mOdel for Personalized mEntal Health Prediction

 This repository contains code for **I-HOPE** — **I**nterpretable **H**ierarchical m**O**del for **P**ersonalized m**E**ntal Health Prediction.
 I-HOPE is a mental health prediction system that employs a two-stage hierarchical model to map raw behavioral features to mental health status (PHQ-4 categories).
 It does so by leveraging five defined behavioral categories, referred to as *interaction labels*.
 This work utilizes the CES dataset(https://www.kaggle.com/datasets/subigyanepal/college-experience-dataset).